sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/GameTGob.md

 # Goal-oriented Action Selection from Video Game Field

 Goal-oriented behavior (GOB) is a general term that covers any technique taking into account goals of the agents.
-GOB is not supported by a single technique.
+GOB is not implemented by a single technique.
 This tutorial does a focus on GOB that are used in video games, and more specifically on a simple action selection mechanism that is including time constraints.